trungnt11/trungnt11.github.io/_posts/2020-02-06-fast-ai-lesson-8-notes.md

 Mean value is approximately 0.0 and the standard deviation is 0.16.
 This isn't great - we have lost so much variation after just two layers.
 The course investigates this more in the notebook: [02a_why_sqrt5.ipynb](https://github.com/fastai/course-v3/blob/master/nbs/dl2/02a_why_sqrt5.ipynb).

-*TODO: link to the issue page in PyTorch.
-Has this been resolved in the main branch yet?*
+*(Update: Here is a link to the issue in PyTorch, still open (2020-2-13), [https://github.com/pytorch/pytorch/issues/18182](https://github.com/pytorch/pytorch/issues/18182))*